| True Stories? Urban Legends? Chain Letters? Could be one or all

 hesitated,and then put them back.
 She turned to go and once again reached for the pack of

+steaks.
+She saw me watching her and she smiled.
 "My husband loves T-bones, but honestly, at these prices, I don't

 know."
 I swallowed the emotion down my throat and met her pale blue eyes."My